Two thirds of the world’s population don’t have access to safe surgery. That’s as many as 5 billion people.

 Currently the telesurgery feature needs to be scheduled in advance, but future iterations are already planned where the service will host a database of surgeons all over the world listed according to expertise, allowing colleagues to check their availability and seek assistance and advice in real time.

 Even in developed countries such as the UK, the potential for this type of technology to maximize efficiency is enormous, as surgeons would be able to support procedures in different hospitals without the time and costs associated with commuting to various locations.
-It would also ensure better patient care, as the best specialist for a particular procedure could support it regardless of their geographical location at any given time.Even in developed countries such as the UK, the potential for this type of technology to maximize efficiency is… Click To Tweet
+It would also ensure better patient care, as the best specialist for a particular procedure could support it regardless of their geographical location at any given time.Even in countries such as the UK, the potential for this technology to maximise efficiency is enormous Click To Tweet

 Dr. Hachach-Haram says they will be watching the developments in the Virtual Reality market with interest, and it is not difficult to imagine how, as VR technology and hardware become more accessible and pervasive, it will offer even greater possibilities for immersive learning and expertise sharing.